pransmarclou/Mubee/README.md

 # Mubee
-A video rental system based on vidly.
+A video rental system based on vidly (MVC).